Kid learning to write and read with a alphabet and mother or teacher help. Homeshooling. Learning Community. Montessori School

 I cried on my lost dreams and despaired about all that time wasted fulfilling someone's else expectations.
 And I pull myself together and started to focus on my own potential, showing, I hope, a great example to my children.

-Drop a in the comment if you agree with those learning curves and tell what is your biggest Montessori learning curve?
+Drop a comment if you agree with those learning curves and tell what is your biggest Montessori learning curve?

 No more searching, printing and laminating!